-Authority employees shall abide by the laws and regulations of the State of California, including the Political Reform Act and Government Code Section 1090, concerning activities that may create a conflict of interest and those federal conflict of interest provisions that become applicable as a result of federally funded projects.
+Authority employees shall abide by the laws and regulations of the State of California, including the Political Reform Act (California Government Code Section 8100 et seq.) and California Government Code Section 1090, concerning activities that may create a conflict of interest and those federal conflict of interest provisions that become applicable as a result of federally funded projects.

-It is the policy of the Authority that an Authority employee shall not engage in any employment, activity, or enterprise for compensation which creates an actual or potential or a perceived conflict with, or is inimical to their duties, functions or responsibilities of the Authority.
-Such employee shall not be involved in making, or participate in making, Authority decisions that may result in (1) a material impact on their personal financial position; or (2) preferential treatment to their friends or relatives.
+1. It is the policy of the Authority that an Authority employee shall not engage in any employment, activity, or enterprise for compensation which creates an actual or potential or a perceived conflict with, or is inimical to their duties, functions or responsibilities of the Authority.
+Such employee shall not be involved in making, or participate in making, Authority decisions that may result in (1) a material impact on their or their immediate family member's personal financial position; or (2) preferential treatment to their friends or relatives immediate family members. "immediate family members" includes parent, sibling, child, uncle, aunt, first cousin, nephew, niece, spouse, domestic partner, inlaws, stepfather, stepmother, stepchild, half-brother or half-sister, grandparents, grandchildren including step/half grandparents and step/half grandchildren.